heilaaks/snippy/docs/dev/SCRIBBLING.md

        exceptions printed to user', it is more suitable to use always the stdout.
        This is also considered more predictable for the end user who is debugging. the logs.

+       The exception is that the argument parser prints parse failures to stderr.

     4. Logs from exceptions are printed in INFO level all other logs in DEBUG